jasperkuperus/gcs-fuse-sync/README.md

 | GCS_BUCKET | `''` | Name of the bucket you want to sync (without `gc://`) |
 | POLL_INTERVAL | `10` | The interval in seconds for synchronising contents |

+## Conflicts

+When there are conflics with keeping the folders in sync, copies of the conflict are saved in the folder and the newest file is taken as leading.

 ## References

 * [blue1st/docker-gcsfuse](https://github.com/blue1st/docker-gcsfuse)